Knight-101/MyWays-frontend/README.md

 Website Link - https://mywaysblogs.netlify.app/

 There might be some bugs but due to time constraints I have ignored them and deployed.
+I have used blogs in the myways blogs as a demo.